How to Become an Operating Room Nurse

 How Does an OR Nurse Salary Compare to a Surgical Technologist Salary?

 Surgical technologists also work in the operating room, assisting with surgery and providing patient care.
 However, OR nurses generally have more education and responsibility and earn significantly more.
-In 2018, surgical technologists earned a mean salary of $49,040, according to the BLS.
+In 2020, surgical technologists earned a median salary of $49,710, according to the BLS.

 OR nurses looking to advance their careers might want to consider earning a license to be a nurse anesthetist.
 You’ll need at least an MSN, so more school and training are required.
 But the earning potential is more than twice that of a nurse.
-Nurse anesthetists earned a mean salary of $174,790 in 2018, according to BLS data.
+Nurse anesthetists earned a median salary of $183,580 in 2020, according to BLS data.

 How to Stay Informed in This Field